 Special landscapes such as heaths and Culm grasslands need a high level of management just to stay as they are.
 Without management they would be lost, their characters would change and many would become impenetrable to people.

 It takes a good deal of effort to keep DWT’s 50 reserves up to the mark as places rich in wildlife and welcoming to people.
-The task of managing over 1,300 hectares of Devon falls to DWT’s team of Nature Reserves Officers, helped by many volunteers.
+The task of managing more than 1,900 hectares of Devon falls to DWT’s team of Nature Reserves Officers, helped by many volunteers.

 Theirs is a varied workplace.
 DWT’s nature reserves reflect the variety of the Devon landscape; from river valleys and wet woodland, to rocky seashore and moorland.
 Each of these terrains requires a different set of management skills.